Losant/losant-docs/docs/workflows/logic/csv-encode.md

 ![CSV Encode Node Config](/images/workflows/logic/csv-encode-node-config.png "CSV Encode Node Config")

-This section contains four fields that specify the format of the encoded CSV string:
+This section contains four fields that specify the format for the encoded CSV string:

 * **Record Delimiter:** (Optional) This is the character used to separate rows of data.